What Did the Early Church Teach About Idols and Icons?

 ...within Christianity itself there had always existed a 'puritan' outlook, which condemned icons because it saw in all images a latent idolatry...The final victory of the Holy Images in 843 is known as 'the Triumph of Orthodoxy'...One of the distinctive features of Orthodoxy is the place which it assigns to icons.
 An Orthodox church today is filled with them...An Orthodox prostrates himself before these icons, he kisses them and burns candles in front of them...Because icons are only symbols, Orthodox do not worship them, but reverence or venerate them...icons form a part of Holy Tradition...The Iconoclasts, by repudiating all representations of God, failed to take to full account the Incarnation" (Ware T. The Orthodox Church.
 Penguin Books, London, 1997, pp. 31-33).

-Notice that the Orthodox call that acceptance of icons as "the victory of Orthodoxy" over anti-idol Christianity (the date appears to have been March 11, 843).
+Notice that the Orthodox call that acceptance of icons as "the victory of Orthodoxy" over those of anti-idol professing Christian faiths (the date appears to have been March 11, 843).

 One Protestant scholar noted: